Eid Mubarak NZ: ICONZ Calls for Justice and Moral Leadership

 Referencing Islamic teachings, the message reaffirmed the ethical duty to stand with those who are oppressed and to prevent injustice wherever it occurs, emphasising that justice must be applied consistently and without selective compassion.

-Representing Kiwis, ICONZ raised the concerns on the current position of New Zealand government on this illegal war on Iran and lack of condemnation of US and Israel by National led coalition government.
+ICONZ raised concerns about the current position of New Zealand government on this illegal war on Iran and lack of condemnation of US and Israel by National led coalition government.
 It reaffirmed its expectation that Aotearoa New Zealand continue to uphold its longstanding values of fairness, justice, peace, and independent moral leadership.

 New Zealand’s proud history — including its principled stance on nuclear disarmament, human rights, and peaceful resolution of conflict — was cited as evidence that moral leadership is not determined by size, but by courage and integrity.